pantheon-systems/documentation/source/content/guides/wordpress-composer/03-create-wp-site-composer-ci-auto-test.md

 ### /web Directory

-Pantheon serves the site from the `/web` subdirectory because of the configuration in the `pantheon.yml` file.
-You must store your website in the subdirectory for a Composer-based workflow.
-Placing your website in the subdirectory also allows you  to store tests, scripts, and other files related to your project in your repo without affecting your web document root and prevents web access through Pantheon.
+Your site is stored and served from the `/web` subdirectory in the `pantheon.yml` file.
+You must store your website in this subdirectory for a Composer-based workflow.
+Placing your website in the subdirectory also allows you  to store tests, scripts, and other files related to your project in your repo without affecting your web document root.
+It also provides additional security by preventing web access through Pantheon.
 Your files may still be accessible from your version control project if it is public.
 See the [`pantheon.yml` documentation](/pantheon-yml#nested-docroot) for details.

-1. Store your website in the `/web` subdirectory.
+1. Verify that your website is stored in the `/web` subdirectory.

 ### /web/wp Directory

-Other directories and files within the `/web` directory are in different locations compared to a default WordPress installation.
+Your directories and files within the `/web` directory are stored in different locations compared to a default WordPress installation.
 [WordPress allows installing WordPress core in its own directory](https://wordpress.org/support/article/giving-wordpress-its-own-directory/), which is necessary when installing WordPress with Composer.
 The overall layout of directories in the repo is similar to [Bedrock](https://github.com/roots/bedrock).

 1. Move the `WP_SITEURL` to the `/web/wp` directory to allow WordPress core functions to work correctly.